Soybean Oil Roof Solutions vs. Acrylic & Polyurethane

 A US-based soybean farm, our most important source of ingredients for Roof Maxx.

-• 3.8 tons of waste going to landfills
+• Keep 3.8 tons of waste out of the landfill

-• 1420 kg of CO2 eq. from the shingle manufacturing process
+• Reduce 1420 kg of CO2 emissions related to shingle manufacturing

-Because Roof Maxx is made from soybeans, it penetrates into your shingles and breaks down naturally over time.
-It won’t pollute the soil, leach into the water table, or leave behind a sticky residue that traps pollinating insects or birds.
+Having your roof treated won’t pollute the soil, leach chemicals into the water table, or leave behind a sticky residue that traps pollinating insects or birds, either.

 How Acrylic & Polyurethane Coatings Stack Up